In a theoretical contest of bodyboarding vs surfing, which one comes out on top? Which one of these is easier, safer, and more enjoyable?

 Is Surfing Easy?

-Riding waves while trying to remain on your feet is far from easy and the learning curve is pretty steep, but the great thing about surfing is that there are beginner boards and even beginner waves to help you out.
+Riding waves while trying to remain on your feet is far from easy and the learning curve is pretty steep, but the great thing about surfing is that there are beginner surfboards and even beginner waves to help you out.

 In a few months, you can catch waves like a pro, and if you have a few years and a lot of dedication, you could even become a pro!